Keilub/helloitscaleb/content/projects/social.md

 page_cover:
 ---

-After the refresh of the product packaging, we were in need to fully engaging our audience to drum up excitement for the upcoming year of fundraising.
-The social media strategy before I arrived was scattered across 20+ accounts and the discussion and attitude of those account was filled with user concerns being unmet/ignored and overall, a negative experience for any user.
+With the new, exciting product packaging in place, our next challenge was to ignite audience enthusiasm for the upcoming fundraising season.
+However, the existing social media strategy presented a hurdle.
+Spread thin across over 20 accounts, it fostered a fragmented online presence.
+Worse yet, the tone of these accounts reflected a history of unaddressed user concerns, creating a negative user experience.

 ##### the challenge
 ## Meet Their Needs & Engage
-Our goal for the project was to recapture the magic of what it means to be a Scout and the experiences that help fuel the development of the kids that fundraise.
-The original premise was simple: sell popcorn, go on adventure.
-Our ambitions were to create a strong visual foundation that allows the user base to embrace and feel positive about their support of the fundraiser.
+Our goal was to utilize our new refreshed design language with a cleaned up social media platform to craft exciting messages that answered common pain points for easy wins as well as informing users on new and exciting things coming to the fundraiser that allows scouts to fund their year.

 Our goals were to:
 1. Simplify the number of accounts for the company and its users.